Court-Ordered Rehab Programs

 Benefits of Court-Ordered Rehab Programs?

-The benefits of court-ordered rehab are significant because it gets people into treatment and engaged in sustained recovery.
+The benefits of court-ordered rehab are significant because it gets people into treatment and engaged in sustained recovery and reduces the chances of relapse.
 Many of these people might not ever get into treatment, otherwise.
 Research indicates that the best addiction treatment outcomes occur with longer durations of treatment.5 Drug courts provide structure, routine, and accountability to participants.
 Remaining engaged in treatment helps participants learn better coping skills and provides them with ongoing progress assessments.
 5

 Furthermore, drug courts may reduce recidivism rates by as much as 40%.4 Drug courts are also cost-effective.
 With long-term program outcomes and reduced recidivism rates, there is a public savings of approximately $6,744 per participant.
 4